King-cobra711/CyberCoins/README.md

 ## Starting the App

-- Make sure the MAMP servers are running.
 - in the terminal navigate to the CryptoCoins folder and then type `npm start`.
 Example:

 1. `cd /Users/Matt/Desktop/CryptoCoins`